-- there is at least one column with text - the probleme type is a classification or a multi classification you can select Naive Bayes Model
+- there is at least one column with text - the probleme type is a classification or a multi classification

 Blend

 Blending model is a powerful technique to get the most performance yet it can be quite long to train.
 Blend use a model over all the others to merge and combine them in order to get the best performance.
 Switch the option if you want to blend your models but be aware that resulting train will last very long.